Ronceverte station: History

 Ronceverte was welcomed by railroad services on January 28, 1873, when the C&O Main Line between White Sulphur Springs and Huntington was completed.
 During the early 20th Century, Ronceverte became an important commercial center in the Greenbrier Valley.
 This led to a growth in population in the town along with businesses.

 The first depot was built in 1891, with 12,518 passengers being ticketed through the station along with 27,870 tons of freight being shipped through the station in the 1890s.
 In 1899, the C&O built a branch line from Ronceverte up to Cass and Durbin for use in the logging industry up in these towns.
 In 1906, the station had 42,780 passengers ticketing through the station and billed out 37,927 tons of freight.

 Current station

-Due to the growth of ridership at Ronceverte, the 1891 depot was running near capacity and a new depot was needed soon.
-Thus, the C&O presented blueprints to the town on May 2, 1910, for a new depot.
-The council appointed Ronceverte Mayor J. A. Jackson, S. L. Jackson and Powhatan Alexander “P.A.”
+Owing to the increasing ridership at Ronceverte, the 1891 depot reached near-capacity, necessitating the construction of a new depot.
+Consequently, the C&O presented blueprints for the new depot to the town on May 2, 1910.The council appointed Ronceverte Mayor J. A. Jackson, S. L. Jackson and Powhatan Alexander “P.A.”
 George as a committee to assist with this project.
 A new location was proposed for the use of 10 feet of Rail Road Avenue north side between Pine and Chestnut Street for depot purposes and new passenger station.
 On June 10, 1913, the city council authorized the mayor and city clerk to execute contracts in conformity therewith, when the C&O Railway Company should agree to act as agent for the city of Ronceverte in constructing the two railroad bridges, and should further state when and where the new passenger station should be erected.
 Original plans were for a wooden structure, but plans changed for the station to be built in brick craftsman style.
 With the plans finalized, the current American Craftsman style station opened in 1915, with more than 65,000 passengers passing through its doors in the first year it was built.